go-compile/rome/README.md

 # Encrypt (ECIES)

 Rome supports ECIES for elliptic curves allowing you to encrypt to a public key.
 Encryption can be customised with cipher options: `AES_256_GCM` (more coming soon) and customise KDFs used for shared secret generation (ECDH).
 Supporting the hash.Hash interface you can use your favourite algorithm.
+It's even possible to use Argon2 as a KDF.

 Encrypt example with `AES_256_GCM_SHA256`: